balkarjun/balkarjun.github.io/content/blog/minimax-connect-four/index.md

 - [Tobias Leemann](https://tleemann.de/four.html) uses a pre-trained neural network as an evaluator.
 - [Pascal Pons](https://connect4.gamesolver.org/) does not use a heuristic, since the AI computes the exact outcome of a position, made possible through tons of clever optimizations.

-I ended up using a different approach that I found [here](https://file.scirp.org/Html/1-9601415_90972.htm).
+I ended up using a [different approach](https://file.scirp.org/Html/1-9601415_90972.htm).
 It might not be as effective as other heuristics, but it's so simple that it's crazy it even works as well as it does.

-Here's how it works.
-We assign a value to each cell in the board, based on the number of 4-in-a-rows possible from that cell.
-For example, from the bottom-left cell, you can get 4-in-a-row in three ways, so its value is 3.
+We assign a value to each cell based on the number of 4-in-a-rows possible from that cell.
+For example, there are three ways to get 4-in-a-row from the bottom-left cell, so its value is 3.
 ```py
 scoremap = [
     [3, 4,  5,  7,  5, 4, 3],